Morning-glories and bindweeds

 This genus contains about 25 species of herbaceous twining vines, some of which may grow to 5 m long, or more.
 They are distributed in temperate and subtropical areas around the world, with almost half of the species being endemic to California.
 The fruit is a capsule.

-The generic name is derived from the Greek kalyx (‘cup’) and stegos (‘covering’), thus ‘a covering cup’, referring to the shape of the calyx.
+The generic name is derived from Ancient Greek kalyx (‘cup’) and stegos (‘covering’), thus ‘a covering cup’, referring to the shape of the calyx.

 Formerly, these plants were included in the genus Convolvulus, which they closely resemble, only differing in minute botanical characters.